crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

     promoter region of a coding gene, with 0, 1, 2 and 3 mismatches,
     respectively.

-Our `guideSet` now has columns of the first two categories, up to 1 mismatch (the value passed to `n_mismatches`); had we also supplied a `GRanges` of TSS coordinates to the `tssObject` argument, our `guideSet` would include columns in the last category.
+Our `guideSet` now has columns of the first two categories, up to 2 mismatches (the value passed to `n_mismatches`); had we also supplied a `GRanges` of TSS coordinates to the `tssObject` argument, our `guideSet` would include columns in the last category.